tirrel-corp/scene/README.md

 - [x] open and drag windows
 - [x] closable windows
 - [ ] set selected window on focussing an iframe
+- [ ] localstorage recently used apps to sort the dock
+- [ ] "Overview" for more apps, searching for apps/treaties, installing apps, seeing app information, deleting apps
 - [ ] display notifications and set selected window based on notification source
 - [ ] construct hosting onboarding flow
 - [ ] store hosting flow url + code on disk